GovernorGecko/ObjFile/README.md

 A simple implementation, taking Positions (optionally TexCoords) and returning the resulting .obj and .mtl (if applicable) files.

 # TODO
-- TexCoords and mtl
-- Auto TexCoords instead of Bool
-- Cleanup
 - Default Material Components
 - Update Material Components